 If, like us, you enjoy nothing more than a fine G&T on a warm evening then you’re in luck.
 Citrus gin is the perfect accompaniment.

-It’s also commonly thought of when people think of gin.
+It’s also commonly thought of when people imagine gin.
 Try picturing a G&T and not seeing a citrus garnish, for instance.

 Meanwhile, orange and lemon peel itself is often a typical gin botanical, alongside our faithful friend juniper.
 The result?
 A splash of vibrancy that works so well with gin’s essential ingredients.

 If you’re in the mood for something with a little zing, here’s our guide to the best citrus gin.

 It’s fabulous mixed with tonic or sparkling water alike and a firm team favourite.
 There’s even a giant party sized version if you love it that much!